Arron Banks loses Russia libel case against Carole Cadwalladr

 The judgement from the High Court follows a five-day hearing in January.

+In the ruling, Mrs Justice Steyn dismissed Mr Banks' claim, concluding that Ms Cadwalladr held a "reasonable belief" that her comments were in the public interest.

-The case, which has been going on for nearly three years, centred on comments Ms Cadwalladr made in a TED talk in April 2019 and a tweet she later posted which included a link to the talk.
+The case, which has been going on for nearly three years, centred on comments Ms Cadwalladr made in a TED talk which has been viewed by more than five million people since it was first broadcast online in April 2019.

-Ms Cadwalladr, who first reported the Cambridge Analytica data scandal where harvested data was used during elections, pleaded a public interest defence.
+Ms Cadwalladr, who first reported the Cambridge Analytica data scandal where harvested data was used during elections, pleaded a public interest defence which allows a defendant to justify themselves based on the reason that the information was in the public interest.

-The judgement said she had succeeded in establishing a public interest defence.
+The judgement said she had succeeded in establishing this defence.

-"I am so profoundly grateful and relieved", she said on Twitter after the judgement.
+"I am so profoundly grateful and relieved", Ms Cadwalladr said on Twitter after the judgement.

-Ms Cadwalladr thanked her legal team and the 29,000 people who contributed to her legal defence fund, saying: "I literally couldn't have done it without you."
+She thanked her legal team and the 29,000 people who contributed to her legal defence fund, saying: "I literally couldn't have done it without you."

 "It hasn't sunk in yet", she added.